Binge-eating disorder (BED) is a mental health condition that causes people to eat large quantities of food, often feeling unable to stop.

 Remember to look after yourself.
 Worrying about a loved one can be exhausting, so be sure to take time out and talk about your thoughts.
 It can be frustrating to see someone you care about in trouble, but without looking after yourself, you risk pushing them.
 Making sure you rest and are healthy is the first step to caring for another.

 What should I be looking for in a counsellor or psychotherapist?

 There is no law in place specifying the level of training a counsellor must have in order to treat individuals with BED.
-However, the National Institute for Health and Care Excellence have developed a set of clinical guidelines that issue advice on types of psychological treatment, medication and available services.
+However, the National Institute for Health and Care Excellence (NICE) have developed a set of clinical guidelines that issue advice on types of psychological treatment, medication and available services.

 Key recommendations include the following:

 - Cognitive behaviour therapy for binge-eating disorder (CBT-BED), a specifically adapted form of CBT, should be offered to adults with binge-eating disorder.

 - Other psychological treatments may be offered to adults with binge-eating disorder, including interpersonal psychotherapy for binge-eating disorder and modified dialectical behaviour therapy.

 - Patients should be informed that all psychological treatments for binge-eating disorder have a limited effect on body weight.